Turn failing CI/CD pipelines into 30-second explanations.

 A pipeline fails

-Exlogare fetches the failed job logs, strips noise, and hands the relevant window to the LLM of your choice (OpenAI or Alibaba Qwen).
+Exlogare fetches the failed job logs, strips noise, and runs our automated analysis on the relevant window.

 - 03

-A structured analysis — likely root cause, offending file/line, suggested patch, and confidence — posted as a merge-request comment in under 60 seconds.
+Structured RCA — likely cause, file/line, suggested patch, and confidence — delivered to a GitLab MR note, Issue, or your messenger in under 60 seconds.

 Built for the real flow of a DevOps team.